Updated for tax year 2025.

 - Plan for a 1031 exchange.
 If you sell an asset and purchase a “like-kind” property, you may qualify to put off paying tax on the gain from the first property.
 The idea behind this rule is that you don’t realize a gain when you sell one asset to buy another.
 Note that as of 2018, only “real property” (real estate) qualifies for this type of exchange — personal property does not.

 - Look for other ways to reduce your income tax bracket in the year of the sale.
-If you’re selling a substantial capital asset for a profit, that may be a good year to sell a different asset at a loss, contribute more to charity or a retirement account, invest in your business, or take other tax-saving steps.
+If you’re selling a substantial capital asset for a profit, that may be a good year to sell a different asset at a loss, contribute more to charity or a tax-deferred retirement account (like a traditional IRA), invest in your business, or take other tax-saving steps.

 - Buy and hold.
 The simplest way to put off paying taxes on capital assets is to hang on to them.
 Perhaps the capital gain rate will come down, or you may be in a lower tax bracket in a later year, such as after you retire.
 In any case, you can let your investments continue to grow by simply leaving them be.